-What is acute stress disorder (ASD)?
-Is it different from post-traumatic stress disorder (PTSD)?
+What is ASD?
+Is it different from post-traumatic stress disorder?

 Let’s explore the terminology to understand what these responses to traumatic events have in common and where they differ.